sphereio/sphere-hello-api/groovy/README.md

 ## Prerequisite
-* Groovy 1.8.6 (or higher) and a Java 7 JVM (or higher).
-Working "groovy" (and optinally "grape") command in the path.
+* Groovy 1.8.6 (or higher) on a Java 7 JVM (or higher).
+Please note: JVM8 is supported only from Groovy 2.3 upwards.
+* Working "groovy" (and optinally "grape") command in the path.
 * Internet Access

 ## How to run